hopsoft/pry-test/README.md

 # PryTest

-A testing framework that supports debugging test failures & errors as they happen.
+A testing framework that supports debugging test failures & errors when they happen.

 _Formerly known as `MicroTest`._